Science, Technology and Sustainability: North-South Comparisons

 The specialization aims at providing an in-depth understanding of sustainability issues as they may be connected to specific technological and scientific artifacts and infrastructures.
 The emphasis will be placed on artifacts and technological-scientific networks of relevance to renewable and conventional energy, transportation, ICT, water management, infrastructures supporting natural conservation and biodiversity.
 Students will study and research how socio-technical changes interact with geopolitical variables, through a comparison of the experiences with technology and science in the European north and south.
 The specialization is designed so as to provide an elaborate understanding of the actors, concepts and policies involved in the definition and pursuit of sustainability, through exposure to comparisons of technological-scientific experiences that are shaped by contrasting natural and social environments.
 The specialization combines training in both theoretical perspectives and empirical cases from various countries.

 On completion of the specialization, the student should be able to:

-This specialization is offered by the Graduate Program in the History and Philosophy of Science and Technology–GPHPST (National and Kapodistrian University of Athens and National Technical University of Athens) through collaboration with other groups of ESST researchers.
+This specialization is offered by the Interdepartmental Program of Graduate Studies in “Science, Technology, Society—Science and Technology Studies” through collaboration with other groups of ESST researchers.

 The specialization includes an introductory course (first six weeks of the spring ESST semester), which incorporates a series of lectures by teachers invited from both within and outside the ESST community.
 This introductory course is required for all specialization students.
 By the end of specialization course, the students are expected to submit an ESST thesis research design, which has to include a theoretical review, a methodological account and a plan of primary research.